hackerschoolmty/TDD101/class01/README.md

 ## Class 01: Introduction to TDD

 ### What is TDD?

 TDD stands for **Test-Driven Development**.
 It's a technique for building software that **guides** software development by writing tests.
 It was created by **Kent Beck** as part of Extreme Programming.

 It is a rapid cycle of testing, coding, and refactoring, also known as "Red/Green/Refactor".
+The developer:

-The developer first writes an automated test case which defines a desired function (Failing/Red Test), then produces the minimum code to pass the test (), and finally refactors the code to an acceptable standard
+- First writes an automated test case which defines a desired function (Failing/Red Test),
+- Then produces the minimum code to pass the test
+- And finally refactors
+the code to an acceptable standard